rative0126/drama-tracker/README.md

 # drama-tracker
-An end-to-end data analytics portfolio project that tracks and analyzes drama viewing habits using the TMDB API and Power BI.
+An end-to-end data analytics project that bridges the gap between raw, unstructured media logs and corporate-ready business intelligence.
+The workflow transforms over 1,300 rows of messy personal viewing history from a Notion export into a fully automated data pipeline.
+By leveraging Python for API metadata enrichment, resolving multi-valued tag conflicts through advanced Star Schema data modeling, and engineering comprehensive DAX calculations, this solution delivers deep insights into viewing behaviors, temporal patterns, and data quality governance across a highly polished 3-page interactive dashboard.

 ---

 ## 📈 At a Glance